Chewy (CHWY)

 Mark Eamer, Chief Marketing Officer

-Mark Eamer joined Chewy as Chief Marketing Officer in 2021.
-Before his tenure at Chewy, he held several prominent positions at Amazon, including Vice President of Advertising Product & Media and Vice President of Prime Video, US Business, Marketing & Product.
+Mark Eamer is the Chief Marketing Officer at Chewy, responsible for the company's marketing strategies and initiatives.
+He joined Chewy in 2021.
+Before joining Chewy, Eamer held several high-profile roles at Amazon, including Vice President of Advertising Product & Media and Vice President of Prime Video, US Business, Marketing & Product.

 AI Analysis | Feedback